 Acclaimed as a Sangeet Visharad from Bhatkhande University via Bharatiya Vidya Bhavan (Mumbai), Deepal Chodhari has been pursuing the santoor since the past 25 + years from her guruji, Shri Dineshkumar Sampat (immediate disciple of Pandit Kartik Kumar).
 With the blessings of her guruji, she pursues the santoor with style evolved out of gayaki (vocal), gatkari (instrumental technique) and layakari (rhythmic improvisation).

-Currently, Deepal is studying the santoor padhiti (style) of the legendary padma-vibhushan santoor maestro, Pandit Shivkumar Sharma with his senior disciple, Dr. Dhananjay Daithankar.
+As guided by Rahul Sharma, Deepal is studying the santoor padhiti (style) of the legendary padma-vibhushan santoor maestro, Pandit Shivkumar Sharma with his senior disciple, Dr. Dhananjay Daithankar.
 She also took training from Shri Dilip Kale.

 Her raga renderings on the santoor have a consistent clarity of tone & vigor.
 These styles of music compositions have been passed on from her guruji through Maihar gharana.
 Her solid foundation in Hindustani classical music also brings soulful emotions on the santoor with traditional(raagdari) patterns and compositions.